djog/minecraft_quest/README.md

 ### Teamcaptain

- * ?Rijk/?Joshua: Team Netherlands
+ * Jonas/Peter/Rijk/Youri: Team Netherlands
- * Egon/?Leonid: Team Sweden
+ * None (feel encouraged to take up this role!): Team Sweden

 The purpose of the teamcaptains is to steer the team in working together.